 Here are a few tips to consider when making a substitution.

 Can I use milk instead of yogurt in a smoothie?

-If you would prefer to use a substitute for yogurt, rather than leave the yogurt out completely, you can try a few of these options.
-Or, a very simple alternative to yogurt is just plain water.
+If you would prefer to use a substitute, rather than leave the yogurt out completely, you can try a few of these options.
+Or, a very simple alternative is just plain water.
 It won't be as thick and it won't add flavor.
-But, if you are out of yogurt, it works well as a substitution.
+But, if you are out of yogurt, it works well as a replacement.